stfc/PSyclone/lib/read_only/lfric/README.md

 default to ``gfortran`` and the empty string.

-The location of the LFRic infrastructure library is specified using the environment variable ``INF_DIR``.
+The location of the LFRic infrastructure library is specified using the environment variable ``LFRIC_INF_DIR``.
 It defaults to the relative path to location of the pared-down LFRic infrastructure located in a clone of PSyclone repository, ``<PSYCLONEHOME>/src/psyclone/tests/test_files/dynamo0p3/infrastructure``.
 This is not available in the PSyclone [installation](